 To rejuvenate the skin in all its aspects, a combination of treatments that addresses each concern is often prescribed by a skin specialist.
 Combination therapies work better together than just one treatment alone, as they complement each other for a more well-rounded outcome – skin that feels as young as it looks.

 Use this mini-guide to understand how each treatment works and help you decide which combination best applies to your needs.

 Crow’s Feet and ‘Angry 11’ Lines

 The most visible of signs of aging skin in this area are the canthal and glabellar lines, commonly manifesting as crow’s feet and vertical frown lines, respectively.
-Botox is the wrinkles treatment in Singapore clinics and clinics around the world and they offer it to their patients because it is FDA-approved specifically for these lines, smoothing them out for the next three to six months by preventing the muscles from crunching.
+Botulinum Toxin (or more commonly known as Botox) is the wrinkles treatment in Singapore clinics and clinics around the world and they offer it to their patients because it is FDA-approved specifically for these lines, smoothing them out for the next three to six months by preventing the muscles from crunching.

 Over time, you may need lesser Botox injections spaced farther apart as lines and wrinkles become less visible.
 If the crow’s feet are more grooved, skin fillers such as Juvederm and Restylane may be applied after the full effect of Botox has peaked (usually after two weeks).

 Horizontal forehead lines that become visibly saggy can be lifted up and tightened by absorbable polydioxanone (PDO) threads.
 These sutures have long been used in surgery, and are now CE marked (Europe) and KFDA-approved (Korea Food and Drug Administration) for use on various areas of the face that need lifting, tightening and contouring.